European-Conference/euroconf.eu/content/speakers/verhofstadt/index.md

 ---
 name: Guy Verhofstadt
 role: Former Prime Minister of Belgium, Member of the European Parliament
-keynote: false
+keynote: true
 priority: 40
 show: true
 ---

-_An official bio will be added very soon._
+_An bio will be added very soon._